 Breakfast included at the Selma hotel, and travel back to Birmingham to the Church at the Sixteenth Street Baptist Church and drive by Birmingham Jail– where King was imprisoned as a participant in nonviolent demonstrations against segregation.

 Memphis & The Civil Rights Museum ~ 2016

-Twenty-seven pilgrims from Forest Hill and two from Church of the Saviour crowded onto a bus to Memphis for an unexpected journey of discovery.
-Beginning with the stark reality of the Lorraine Motel where the Rev. Dr. Martin Luther King, Jr. was assassinated, the group toured the massive and recently renovated National Civil Rights Museum built around the motel.
-The next day they met with three iconic leaders of the radical Invaders group who met with Dr. King shortly before his death: Fred Davis, attorney Julian Bolton, and Dr. Coby Smith.
+Twenty-seven pilgrims from Forest Hill and two from the Church of the Saviour crowded onto a bus to Memphis for an unexpected journey of discovery.
+Beginning with the Lorraine Motel where the Rev. Dr. Martin Luther King, Jr. was assassinated, the group toured the massive, recently renovated National Civil Rights Museum built around the motel.
+They also met with three iconic leaders of the radical Invaders group who met with Dr. King shortly before his death: business leader Fred Davis, attorney Julian Bolton, and Dr. Coby Smith.
 The three spoke and answered questions about the Civil Rights movement before and after King’s death.
 They were joined by 27-year-old anti-blight activist Brandon Gaitor with Neighborhood Preservation, Inc. and the MidSouth Peace & Justice Center.

 Detroit & The Underground Railroad ~ 2015